A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: New second order scheme

 The stability region of the ARKC method changes adaptively with the spectrum of the Jacobian of the vector fields at each time step.
 This change is due to the damping parameter $\eta$ which is not necessarily constant.
-In fact, the ellipse half width $d_s$ still grows quadratically with $s$, while the ellipse half height $a_s$ grows linearly with $s$, in contrast to RKC and PRKC methods.
-For example, for the standard value of $\eta=2/13$ used for RKC in \cite{SSV98} and PRKC in \cite{Zb11}, $d_s$ is still equal to $0.65s^2$ and $a_s\simeq0.17s$ (see Figure \ref{fig:eta015}), whereas for PRKC $a_s$ is fixed to $1.7$ .
+In fact, the ellipse half width $\delta_s$ still grows quadratically with $s$, while the ellipse half height $\alpha_s$ grows linearly with $s$, in contrast to RKC and PRKC methods.
+For example, for the standard value of $\eta=2/13$ used for RKC in \cite{SSV98} and PRKC in \cite{Zb11}, $\delta_s$ is still equal to $0.65s^2$ and $\alpha_s\simeq0.17s$ (see Figure \ref{fig:eta015}), whereas for PRKC $\alpha_s$ is fixed to $1.7$ .
 In addition, increasing the value of the damping parameter $\eta$ adds more space in the imaginary direction which is very favorable for the advection dominated problems.
 Figure \ref{fig:eta3} illustrates the stability region in the p-q plane for $s=20$ and $\eta=3$.
-We can see that $d_s=0.5s^2$ and $a_s=0.5s$, while the best that PIROCK \cite{AbV12a} could achieve for almost the same $a_s$ is $d_s=0.43s^2$ which makes difference for large values of $s$.
-For $\eta=10$ we have $d_s=0.35s^2$ and $a_s=0.9s$, compare that with the case of standard RKC with infinite damping, considered in \cite{VSH04}, where $d_s=0.34s^2$ while $a_s=\bigo(\sqrt{s})$.
+We can see that $\delta_s=0.5s^2$ and $\alpha_s=0.5s$, while the best that PIROCK \cite{AbV12a} could achieve for almost the same $\alpha_s$ is $\delta_s=0.43s^2$ which makes difference for large values of $s$.
+For $\eta=10$ we have $\delta_s=0.35s^2$ and $\alpha_s=0.9s$ as shown in Figure \ref{fig:eta10}, compare that with the case of standard RKC with infinite damping, considered in \cite{VSH04}, where $\delta_s=0.34s^2$ while $\alpha_s=\bigo(\sqrt{s})$. {The last method to compare with is IMPRKC introduced in \cite{TX20} where the authors provide a plot for $s=50$ stages and $\hat s=3$ additional stages.
+The length over the negative real axis stays almost the same as RKC at $0.65s^2$, while the width along the imaginary axis is around $0.8s$.
+As said before, the evaluation of the advection--reaction term at every step of IMPRKC is a disadvantage that limits its performance.
+For instance, for small Peclet numbers it needs time steps as much as the standard RKC scheme which makes it a bit more expensive because of the additional stages needed.
+In Section \ref{sec:num}, our scheme ARKC is shown to perform better in all regimes.}